 If you’re feeling adventurous— and let’s face it, you wouldn’t be in Manila if you weren’t— hop on a Jeepney and head 15 minutes north via Roxas Boulevard to Bambike.
 Here you’ll find friendly staff renting handcrafted bamboo bikes and offering guided eco-tours of Manila’s famous walled city, Intramuros.
 Work up a sweat as you pedal through the historic old city, gaining insight into the rich multicultural tapestry woven throughout, particularly its distinct Spanish heritage, Plaza Roma and Manila Cathedral.

-Over at The Aristocrat Restaurant, the most popular dish is a simple meal of boneless barbeque chicken and java rice, paired with the in-house peanut sauce.
+Over at The Aristocrat Restaurant, the popular dish is a simple meal of boneless barbeque chicken and java rice, paired with the in-house peanut sauce.
 It’s sweet, full of flavour, and will definitely give you a taste of what Filipino food is all about.

 Still hungry to learn more about the Philippines’ history?
 Stop by Solidaridad Bookstore, one of Manila’s pioneering bookstores when it opened in 1965, where you can find more books by Filipino authors than any bookshop in the country.
 Check out the titles by its founder Francisco Sionil José who is a National Artist for Literature and if you’re lucky, you might get a signed copy.